trevorwslee/UNOR4WiFiExperiments/README.md

 # A Simple Remote Virtual Joystick to Control the LEDs

-Let's do something, hopefully, more interesting -- use a Joystick to control the LEDs, but use a virtual one, and remotely on your Android phone, with the help of DumbDisplay.
+Let's do something, hopefully, more interesting -- use a Joystick to control the LEDs, but a virtual one, and remotely on your Android phone, with the help of DumbDisplay.

-*For some background of DumbDisplay, you may want to refer to the post [Blink Test With Virtual Display, DumbDisplay](https://www.instructables.com/Blink-Test-With-Virtual-Display-DumbDisplay/)*
+*For some little background on DumbDisplay, you may want to refer to the post [Blink Test With Virtual Display, DumbDisplay](https://www.instructables.com/Blink-Test-With-Virtual-Display-DumbDisplay/)*

 Note that the connection between Arduino UNO R4 WiFi and DumbDisplay Android app will be WIFI.
 Hence, you will first need to define macros for your WIFI credentials